react-to/react-to-styled/packages/table/README.md

 ## Download

-RtS-table is available at npm, if you have an existing application run the following command to download it to your project.
+Our table components are available at npm, if you have an existing application run the following command to download it to your project.

 ```
 npm install @react-to-styled/table